ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 sampling limits the ability to model continuous transformations across time.
 To address this, we developed a velocity flow–based modeling approach that enables anatomically plausible, diffeomorphic transformations between any two continuous time points within the DevCCF range.
+Unlike traditional pairwise interpolation, which requires sequential warping through each intermediate stage, this model, defined by a time-varying velocity field (i.e., a smooth vector field defined over space and time that governs the continuous deformation of an image domain), allows direct computation of deformations between any two time points in the continuum which improves smoothness and enables flexible spatiotemporal alignment.

 This functionality is implemented in both ANTsR and ANTsPy (`ants.fit_time_varying_transform_to_point_sets(...)`) and integrates seamlessly with existing ANTsX workflows.
-The velocity field is encoded as a 4D ITK image where each voxel stores the $x$,$y$,$z$ components of motion at a given time point.
+The velocity field is represented as a 4D ITK image where each voxel stores the $x$,$y$,$z$ components of motion at a given time point.
+Integration of the time-varying velocity field uses uses 4$^{th}$ order Runge-Kutta (`ants.integrate_velocity_field(...)`) [@Avants:2014aa].

 ### Data